UDOOboard/X86II-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/02_Getting_Started_with_Arduino_Leonardo.md

 After this procedure, you should be able to proceed normally and upload the sketch to your board or use the Serial Monitor.

 The solution of this issue was found in [this thread](https://forum.arduino.cc/index.php?topic=129647.msg2378141#msg2378141) of the Arduino Forum.

+<span class="label label-warning">Heads up!</span> Keep in mind that once the conflict has been created, the ATmega32U4 microcontroller can not get out of this state of block and the issue in uploading the sketch will be present even changing the operating system